Britannia Removals

 More info on the IFX website.

-Your Move to Croatia with Britannia
+Moving to Croatia with Britannia

-Britannia has been providing an excellent door to door removal service to Croatia for years, and can either transport your goods by shared load or sole container load.
+Your Move to Croatia with Britannia – Britannia has extensive experience providing an excellent door-to-door removal service to Croatia, and can either transport your goods by shared load or sole container load.
 We can transport your effects by removal vans, sea container or airfreight.

-Additional Removal services – Britannia can provide a variety of additional removal services when moving to Croatia.
+Additional Removal Services – Britannia can provide a variety of additional removal services when moving to Croatia.
 We can arrange insurance, international storage, and can also take care of your pet transport.

 Living in Croatia